 In the days leading up to the wedding, we went to Waimea falls for a girls day, James and I went hiking around Turtle Bay, we snorkelled and took a trip to a pharmacy in a neighbouring town on account of the return of my dreaded heat rash.
 Despite my gangly arm, I didn’t let it get me down, we had an unforgettable time!

 The night before the wedding, we had a girly sleepover complete with face masks, Taylor Swift and chocolates.
 The most simple way to celebrate one of the most important sleepovers in our lives!

 On Aly’s wedding day, we woke up super early for no reason, and started to get ready.
 The weather was perfect (if not a little cloudy) and not at all windy at the time!
 Our makeup and hair looked better than we could have ever imagined, and the bride was literally radiating joy!
-She wants nervous at all, just so happy.
+She wasn’t nervous at all, just so happy.

 By the time we stepped outside to walk down the aisle, the lifts had broken down twice and i had sprinted up 6 flights of stairs 3 times!
-Thank goodness that they write up and running to deliver the bride to her groom!
+Thank goodness that they were up and running to deliver the bride to her groom!